-- → The Nursing Professional Practice Hub (NUR:PPHub) is where you will find all the forms, links and information you require to prepare for your clinical placements.
+- The Nursing Professional Practice Hub (NUR:PPHub) is where you will find all the forms, links and information you require to prepare for your clinical placements.
 It can be found with your other study desks on UConnect under 'Other'.
-It is important that you use these sites to support your success. - ♦ Good preparation is key to success. - ♦ Mandatory documents MUST be completed and submitted via InPlace by the due dates provided or you risk being dropped from the placement course. - → Placements are allocated after preferencing closes for the semester, based on available places, student enrolment, mandatory document submission, student requests, and post code match where possible. - ❖ Local placements are within one hour drive of where you live but students may be required to travel further than this to an allocated placement. - ❖ If you work in a health facility, you must advise the Professional Experience Placements Team (PEPT). - ❖ Important placement information will be communicated to you via email, InPlace and the NUR:PPHub - Students must keep a copy of all of their assessment documents, timesheets and makeup requirements throughout their placements. - ❖ Students studying through Geraldton Universities Centre (GUC) in Western Australia may have some different requirements, if in doubt, please check with your Clinical Coach.
+It is important that you use this site to support your success. - Good preparation is key to success. - ♦ Mandatory documents MUST be completed and submitted via InPlace by the due dates provided or you risk being dropped from the placement course. - Placements are allocated after preferencing closes for the semester, based on available places, student enrolment, mandatory document submission, student requests, and post code match where possible. - Local placements are within one hour drive of where you live but students may be required to travel further than this to an allocated placement. - If you work in a health facility, you must advise the Professional Experience Placements Team (PEPT) via InPlace as soon as you are employed or with any employment changes. - Important placement information will be communicated to you via email, InPlace and the NUR:PPHub.
+Make sure you check these regularly. - ❖ Students must keep a copy of all their placement assessment documents, timesheets and makeup requirements throughout their placements.
+The Examiner and PEPT do not retain copies. - ❖ Students studying through Geraldton Universities Centre (GUC) in Western Australia may have some different requirements, if in doubt, please check with your Clinical Coach.